-The ODBC drivers supplied with InfoMaker allow you to specify a translator when you define the data source.
+Some ODBC drivers allow you to specify a translator when you define the data source.
 An ODBC translator is a DLL that translates data passing between an application and a data source.
 Typically, translators are used to translate data from one character set to another.